lammps/lammps/doc/src/dump.rst

 triclinic boxes.

-This option is provided as a convenience for users who may be converting data from solid-state crystallograhic representations or from DFT codes for input to LAMMPS.
+This option is provided as a convenience for users who may be converting data from solid-state crystallographic representations or from DFT codes for input to LAMMPS.
 However, as explained on the :doc:`Howto_triclinic <Howto_triclinic>` doc page, internally, LAMMPS only uses restricted triclinic simulation boxes.
 This means the box